Guy Chambers: Robbie Williams

-Other collaborations and projects
+Other collaborations

 In 2002, Chambers wrote "Staring Into Space" for BBMak's second album.
-In 2003, he co wrote "Melt" with Melanie C on the album Reason, which he co-produced along with Richard Flack.
+In 2003, he co wrote "Melt" with Melanie C on the album Reason, which he co-produced with Richard Flack.

-In 2004, Chambers worked with Beverley Knight, co-writing the songs "Affirmation" (also the title track of the album), "No-One Ever Loves in Vain", "Under the Same Sun" and the top ten single "Come As You Are".
+In 2004, Chambers worked with Beverley Knight, co-writing the title track of Affirmation, "No-One Ever Loves in Vain", "Under the Same Sun" and the top ten single "Come As You Are".
 He reunited with Knight on the 2009 album 100% and co-wrote the title track "Soul Survivor" that Knight duetted on with Chaka Khan.
 That same year he co-wrote "Shine" with Kara DioGuardi for Hilary Duff.
-He also co-wrote and co produced "Silent Movie" with Natasha Bedingfield for her album Unwritten.
-In the same year, he co-produced American singer-songwriter Aslyn's debut album Lemon Love, and co-wrote the song "Here", and co-wrote 7 songs on Brian McFadden's debut album — including the single "Real to Me", and the follow up singles "Irish Son" and "Demons".
+He also co-wrote and co-produced "Silent Movie" with Natasha Bedingfield for her album Unwritten.
+In the same year, he co-produced American singer-songwriter Aslyn's debut album Lemon Love, co-wrote the song "Here", and co-wrote seven songs on Brian McFadden's debut album Irish Son, including the single "Real to Me", and the follow-up singles "Irish Son" and "Demons".

 In 2007, he co-wrote four songs on Anastacia's fourth album Heavy Rotation.
-He teamed up with Christophe Willem on his second record Cafeine, co-wrote with Matt Hales from Aqualung on the single "Heartbox" and with Cathy Dennis on "Sensitized", a duet with Kylie Minogue, for Dennis' solo record, released in 2009.
-Additional work that year involved new work with British artists Julian Perretta, Katie Melua, Random Impulse, Marlon Roudette and Taio Cruz.
+He teamed up with Christophe Willem on his second record "Cafeine", co-wrote with Matt Hales from Aqualung on the single "Heartbox" and with Cathy Dennis on "Sensitized", a duet with Kylie Minogue, for Willem's record, released in 2009.
+Additional work that year involved new work with British artists Julian Perretta, Katie Melua, Random Impulse, Marlon Roudette, and Taio Cruz.

-In 2010, Chambers began working on the single "World Behind My Wall" released by pop/rock band Tokio Hotel.
-Chambers also co-wrote Tokio Hotel's track, "Pain of Love" which featured on their album, Humanoid.
-Katie Melua's album The House, released 24 May 2010, included five co-written songs for her new album produced by William Orbit, including "I'd Like to Kill You", "The Flood" (first single), "A Happy Place", "A Moment of Madness" and "Tiny Alien".
-Chambers also worked on the track "Virtual Friend", co-written with Armin van Buuren for his 2010 album, Mirage.
+In 2010, Chambers began working on the single "World Behind My Wall" by pop rock band Tokio Hotel.
+He also co-wrote Tokio Hotel's track "Pain of Love", which featured on their album Humanoid.
+Katie Melua's album The House, released 24 May 2010, included five co-written songs for her new album, produced by William Orbit, including "I'd Like to Kill You", "The Flood" (first single), "A Happy Place", "A Moment of Madness" and "Tiny Alien".
+Chambers also worked on the track "Virtual Friend", co-written with Armin van Buuren for his 2010 album Mirage.